 The Beavers took a huge leap in pass defense last season and finished in the top 20 in the country, thanks in large part to ball-hawking corner Jordan Poyer.
 With his departure to the NFL Draft there are a number of candidates lining up to take his spot.
 So many, in fact, that Oregon State will likely play a lot of nickel/dime in trying to match up the right cover guy with a receiver.
 Transfer Steven Nelson and senior Sean Martin have the best chances to fill the starting spot, but don’t be surprised to see others on the field going forward.

 If you’re looking at what Oregon State returns from last year, you’ll notice they’re bringing back quite a bit from a team that should have had 10-plus wins.
 While one would think that the depth chart is pretty set in stone, according to coaches it isn’t and there are plenty of position battles all over the place.
 Take the offensive line, for example.
 Four of the five starters return from a unit that played well last season, but still gave up 10 sacks in the bowl game.
 Combine that with a number of talented players performing at a high level this spring and the two-deep is far from concrete.
 With starters unlikely to see a ton of playing time on Friday, don’t be surprised if someone emerges at some position thanks to the opportunity to impress coaches one more time this spring.

-Topics: Oregon State Football
+Tags: Oregon State Football